Most people underestimate the power of branding. Yet if I ask you for the first brands that pop into mind when I say;

 The reality is that the majority of people don’t truly understand what branding is.
 After decades of building brands, I’ve seen the same mistakes happen time and time again, so I thought I’d share them with you in the hope that you can avoid these mistakes.

 Here are my top 7 deadly branding mistakes to avoid.

 Mistake #1 – Thinking that your logo is your brand

 This is the most common mistake.
 The reality is that apples don’t sell computers!
 It’s the brand, not the logo that engages and connects with the customer.
-The Apple brand is about innovation, pioneering new ground and designing product that not only look beautiful but will sync your entire life.
-The apple symbol simply tells you where you can buy the product and as a consumer it shows others what you own or are aligned with.
+The Apple brand is about innovation, pioneering new ground and designing a product that not only looks beautiful but will sync your entire life.
+The apple symbol simply tells you where you can buy the product and as a consumer, it shows others what you own or are aligned with.
 The logo is an important visual connection, but it is not your brand.